ABOUT LOOSE PARTS

 Loose Parts is the oddly intelligent, weirdly entertaining and impulsively funny comic that graces newspaper pages, websites and refrigerator doors all across North America (and on other continents with smart people, too).
 It roams living rooms, medieval castles and science labs; it peeks into suburban kitchens and operating rooms and treks to outer space and beyond, all in the search of funny.
 It views the world from a different angle so you don’t hurt your neck trying to do it for yourself.
 In Loose Parts, all the people are dumber than each other and the animals are smarter than everyone else.

-Blazek and Loose Parts won the National Cartoonists Society Reuben Award (the Oscar of cartooning) for America's Best Newspaper Panel Comic in 2019 and again in 2020.
+Blazek and Loose Parts won the National Cartoonists Society Reuben Award (the Oscar of cartooning) for America's Best Newspaper Panel Comic in 2019 , in 2020, and again in 2023.
 It was voted in by hundreds of the best cartoonists, illustrators, animators and industry insiders working today.
-Dave's been nominated five times for the award.
+Dave's been nominated 6 times for the award by his fellow cartoonists.

 Loose Parts cartoons are all entirely cholesterol-free and you can enjoy as many as you like.